hans-pistor/Interview-Coding-Assesments/src/com/hanspistor/jpmorgan/README.md

 classes out into seperate files where each class has a specific function but everything felt extremely clunky as one big MonoClass with static classes inside.

+Also, I was a little short sighted with my BFS implementation.
+I latched onto the distance from S for each node, but BFS guarantees the first path found is the shortest so it was a little irrelevant.